Sunday, July 10, 2016

 How to set it: go to “Settings” -> “Apps”; choose an app and un-check the “Show notifications” box.
 In some cases it is even easier to disable notifications in the program’s settings.

-1. Apply settings to Google services8-en
+- Apply settings to Google services

 There may be good reasons to set some limits for the search giant, as any leak of Google account information might lead to negative consequences for a user: any culprit able to gain access might not only read your messages but may also find out where you have been, see your photos and contacts and other meaningful things.